LeonardMH/claude-code-agents/README.md

 - **Reads from**: code-implementer
 - **Hands off to**: runtime-debugger (for test failures)

+### **documentation-writer**
+**When to use**: Creates comprehensive project documentation and user-facing guides
+- Generates user-facing documentation and README files
+- Creates API documentation from code specifications
+- Writes inline code documentation and tutorials
+- Updates setup guides and architectural documentation
+- **Reads from**: All agents for comprehensive documentation
+- **Hands off to**: Final documentation deliverables

 ## Agent Communication

 All agents communicate through the `.agent-handoffs/` shared workspace using structured markdown files.
 This enables: